n3m3s7s/softimo/README.md

-**Remember**: nowadays Google and other performance tools know if a given resource has been "post-optimized"; usually frameworks and CMSs have plugins or bundles that can perform this kind of operation on your app media library, but this will be done on a "mass" base and can lead to "override" issues, especially if You other people want to override an asset (the uploaded asset will override the optimized one and You have to wait for the mass process to take effect);
+**Remember**: nowadays Google and other performance tools know if a given resource has been "post-optimized"; usually frameworks and CMSs have plugins or bundles that can perform this kind of operation on your app media library, but this will be done on a "mass" basis and can lead to "override" issues, especially if You or other people want to override an asset (the uploaded asset will override the optimized one and You have to wait for the mass process to take effect);
-  instead Soft will operate only on-demand and on only on the cached asset, while the original source will never be touched;
+  instead Soft will operate only on-demand and only on the cached asset, while the original source will never be touched;